Kerala model: Gaps in the Kerala Model

+Residual inequality

 Kerala has had consistently high levels of development when compared to the rest of the country.
 The state has the highest record of per capita consumer expenditure, and this level has been progressively increasing since 1993.
 Kerala has now begun a high growth regime driven mainly by its service and construction industries.
 The all-India and statewise trend in the estimates of poverty headcount ratio (HCR) and Gini coefficient show that Kerala reduced its HCR by 10.3% between 1988-1993 and then again by another 12.2% in the 11 years proceeding until 2004–2005.
 Comparatively, Himachal Pradesh—which did not benefit from the same Gulf boom that Kerala did—reduced its post-reform rural poverty to a lower HCR of 10.9% in 2004–05.
 Moreover, though there was a marginal decline in the Gini coefficient for rural Kerala in 1993-1994 compared to previous years, there is a jump to 38.3% in 2004-2005—the highest figure compared to all-India figures and all other states.
 The urban Gini coefficient for Kerala in 2004-05 was 41%, second only to Chhattisgarh.
 Comparisons of scheduled tribes, castes, and religions also show growing income disparities, reflected by increasing incidence of suicides, family violence, gang activity, and alcoholism, among others.